 I hated winters back East.
 They felt long, depressing, and I was always cold.
 I’m one of those people who gets cold and can’t warm up.
 Surprisingly, since we moved to Bend, I like winter.
 It does get cold, and there is definitely snow, but the lack of humidity makes winters manageable.
 You need to wear layers and obviously, you’re aware of the low temperatures, but if you’re dressed appropriately you don’t get cold.
+Nevertheless, cold weather gives Bend residents a perfect reason to throw on their winter coats and ski down Pilot Butte and Mount Bachelor.
 The snow here is also so beautiful that it sparkles like diamonds on a clear day.
 If you scoop out a hole in the snow, it actually appears blue because it’s just that clean.

 3. How is the food in Bend?

 This answer has to be taken with a grain of salt (pun intended) considering I’m from New York City.
 The food here, in general, is adequate.
-There are a lot of restaurants in Bend, but I can’t say that many of them are fantastic.
-The lack of quality and variety have been a disappointment, I have to admit.
+There are a lot of restaurant-style dining options in downtown Bend, but I can’t say that many of them are fantastic.
+The small businesses lack of food quality and variety have been a disappointment, I have to admit.
 If you are a foodie, this might be something to consider.

 4. Is there diversity in Bend?

-Again, coming from New York City, my answer is probably skewed.
+Again, coming from a bigger city my answer is probably skewed.
 It’s definitely improved since I lived here in the ‘90s, but Bend still has a way to go before it’s considered “diverse.”
 Bend still feels very much like living in a bubble.
 From a diversity and cultural aspect, it’s still pretty limited.

 5. If I’m not an exercise addict, will I feel out of place?

 This question is my favorite!
-Yes, it’s true that Bend is filled with some of the best athletes.
-People come here from all over the world to train, which is impressive to watch.
-Honestly, it took me about two years of living here not to feel guilty that I wasn’t outside doing something “active” when the weather was beautiful.
-However, like everything around you, you get used to seeing everyone out running, biking, and hiking all of the time; it becomes white noise.
+Yes, it’s true that Bend is filled with some of the best athletes and outdoor attractions.
+People come here from all over the world to train, face the high desert, scale our mountains, and venture the Deschutes river, which is impressive to watch.
+Honestly, it took me about two years of living here not to feel guilty that I wasn’t participating in outdoor recreation doing something “active” when the weather was beautiful.
+However, like everything around you, you get used to the active lifestyle seeing everyone out running, biking, and hiking all of the time; it becomes white noise.
 I gave up my dream of keeping up with the Joneses a long time ago considering my neighbor trains triathletes and Iron Man competitors.